derpyzza/derpyzza.github.io/src/archive.md

 Here's all of my blogposts.
-They're writtin on various subjects, mostly on whatever catches my interest at the time of writing the post.
+They're written on various subjects, mostly on whatever catches my interest at the time of writing the post.